xxRON-js/A-Nightmare-On-Math-Street/README.md

 3. Follow the on-screen instructions for providing the server's IP address and port number.

-4. The script will interact with the server, solve math questions, and print the flag.
+4. The script will interact with the server, solve reverse math questions, and print the flag.

 ## Disclaimer